Best in Manufacturing – September 16, 2018

 Three ways to verify a certification

-Determining the validity and usefulness of a certification can be difficult.
+Determining the validity and usefulness of certification can be difficult.
 But certifications are important and sometimes required in manufacturing.

 Thoroughly research a certification’s background before committing.
 Ask yourself: